DoSomething/chompy/docs/imports/README.md

   - Example: At 12pm, the import finds Alice at status `step-2` and opting to SMS.
 Alice is sent a welcome text, and unsubscribes.
 The import runs again at 1pm, and finds Alice at a completed status, but still having opted in from earlier.
 Alice has already unsubscribed at this point, we would not want the import to resubscribe her per the opt-in from the previous hour.

+- Prior to [changes made in April 2020](https://github.com/DoSomething/chompy/pull/154), the import would upsert a single post for all registrations for an action ID (e.g registering to vote twice in 2018 resulted in a single `voter-reg` post).

 - Data extracts the `source` and `source_detail` values found in the `Tracking Source` into Looker for voter registration reporting.

 - The `submission_created_at` date is when the importer ran.
 Details about when the registration was created/updated are in the `source_details`.